Last Updated on March 13, 2021 by Julia Wilson

 - Encourage the cat to eat, which can include offering food with a strong aroma such as tuna or baby food (make sure it contains no onion or garlic), or warming food in the microwave.

-- L-Lysine is an essential amino acid which has been shown to suppress viral replication and inhibit cytopathogenicity.
+- L-Lysine is an essential amino acid that has been shown to suppress viral replication and inhibit cytopathogenicity.
 However, you should always speak to your veterinarian before you supplement your cat’s diet.

 Can I catch a cold from my cat?